COVID-19 vaccines are available free of charge in the NWT:

 - Getting tested when you have symptoms

-Anyone who is asymptomatic and approved for vaccination in the NWT will be permitted to do so during their isolation period after e-mailing CPHO@gov.nt.ca for prior written approval.
+Non-residents who are asymptomatic and meet the above criteria will be permitted to get vaccinated during their isolation period by contacting the local public health unit or health centre to book an isolation appointment.
 Vaccinating someone during isolation requires additional personal protective equipment and coordination to ensure the safety of staff, clients, and others at the clinic.

-Fully vaccinated individuals and household members are eligible for a shortened isolation period.
+Fully and partially vaccinated individuals and household members are eligible for a shortened isolation period.